raoulg/serverinstall/README.md

     . ~/serverinstall/settings.sh

 If the scripts run succesfully, you will see INSTALL FINISHED SUCCESFULLY or SUCCESFULLY MODIFIED SETTINGS at the end.
 If not, run again.

+Right now, you will need to run the install.sh script twice: the first time, it stops after oh-my-zsh is installed.
+The second time, it adds the rest.

+Removing oh-my-zsh causes problems because the script does not has acces to the `pyenv` commando yet; the installation of oh-my-zsh triggers has that as a side effect because of the shell reboot.

+If someone has a nice fix for that, let me know :)